Tag: Personal Growth

 The marriage of Elvis and Priscilla ended in divorce.

-Elvis sang of his loneliness right up to his last days as he tried to cope with the hole his mom’s absence left in his heart.
+Elvis sang of his loneliness right up to his last days as he tried to cope with the hole his mom’s death left in his heart.

-When we seek guidance from men, we reduce our reliance on femininity for well-being and courage.
+When you seek guidance from men, you reduce your reliance on femininity for well-being and courage.

-Unless we’re secure in ourselves, we can’t give our wife love without it being needy.
+Unless you’re secure in yourself, you can’t give your wife love without it being needy.

 A great example of this kind of security is the James Bond character.